-Indefinite-lived intangible assets consist of trade names.
+We write off the gross carrying amount and accumulated amortization balances for all fully amortized intangible assets.
 We evaluate the estimated useful lives and the potential for impairment of finite and indefinite-lived intangible assets on an annual basis or more frequently if events or circumstances indicate revised estimates of useful lives may be appropriate or that the carrying amount may be impaired.
 If the carrying amount of a finite-lived intangible asset is no longer recoverable based upon the undiscounted cash flows of the asset, the amount of impairment is the difference between the carrying amount and the fair value of the asset.
 Substantially all of our intangible assets were acquired in business combinations.
-There was no impairment of acquired intangible assets during 2018, 2017 or 2016.
+See Note 6 to these consolidated financial statements for a discussion of our impairment of certain acquired intangible assets during 2019.
+There was no impairment of acquired intangible assets during 2018 or 2017.